-A script is due to be finished for the next instalment in January 2018, say insiders Den of Geek.
+A script was due to be finished for the next instalment in January 2018, according to insiders Den of Geek.
 Currently in the frame to be behind the camera for It 2 is Andy Muschietti, who directed It.
 Speaking to MTV, he said he’d be “very, very happy about doing Chapter Two”.
 None of this has been confirmed officially but it’d be a shock if they didn’t follow the formula that has already worked.

 What’s going to happen in It 2?

 Naturally, being a book that was released in 1986 – we already know the ending of Stephen King’s bloody-long novel.
 But for those not in the loop: here’s a quick refresher about the premise.
 After defeating Pennywise in the first chapter the group agree to return to Derry as adults should It ever return to their hometown.
 In an after credits scene, we hear Pennywise’s maniacal laugh, confirming that the monster has survived the kids’ beating.

 Lo and behold, It returns 27 years later to pick off the next generation of kids in Derry, and the kids stay true to their word to take It on all over again.
 Obviously there’s more to it than just the kids.
 As adults, much of The Losers Club have moved away from Derry, married, got new jobs and more, all of which play crucial parts in the book’s plot – like Beverly’s relationship with abusive husband Tom, and Bill’s partner Audra.